Euro Stablecoin Trends Report 2025: What’s Changed After MiCA

 Pre-MiCA and Post-MiCA Market Growth Comparison for Euro-Pegged Stablecoins

-The comparison of market capitalization trends shows a marked difference between the twelve months before and the twelve months after MiCA implementation.
-In the year leading up to June 2024, the aggregated peak monthly market capitalization of major euro-pegged stablecoins declined by 48 percent, driven by a sharp contraction in late 2023 followed by continued gradual decreases through mid-2024.
+The comparison of market capitalization trends shows a clear shift between the twelve months before and the twelve months after MiCA implementation.
+In the year leading up to June 2024, the aggregated peak monthly market capitalization of the most popular euro-pegged stablecoins declined by 48 percent, driven by a sharp contraction in late 2023 and followed by continued gradual decreases through mid-2024.
 In the twelve months following MiCA, the trend reversed.
-Total capitalization increased by 102 percent, with steady growth in late 2024 and a stronger acceleration in early 2025.
-By spring 2025, monthly peak values had more than doubled relative to the levels observed at the point of MiCA’s introduction.
+Total capitalization increased by 102 percent, with steady growth emerging in late 2024 and a stronger acceleration in early 2025.
+By spring 2025, monthly peak values had more than doubled compared to the levels observed at the point of MiCA’s introduction.

 Line chart showing aggregated monthly transaction volumes of major euro-pegged stablecoins from July 2023 to October 2025, with volumes remaining low before MiCA and rising sharply afterward to exceed 4 billion dollars.